fsharp/fslang-design/FSharp-4.1/FS-1016-unreserve-keywords.md

-    eager - this is no longer needed, it was initially designed to be "let eager" to match a potential "let lazy" object  - there is no need to reserve this recursive  - F# is happy using "rec" functor  - If F# added parametereized modules, we would use "module M(args) = ..." measure  - There is no specific reason to reserve this these days, the [<Measure>] attribute suffices volatile - There is no specific reason to reserve this these days, the [<Volatile>] attribute suffices
+    eager - this is no longer needed, it was initially designed to be "let eager" to match a potential "let lazy" object  - there is no need to reserve this recursive  - F# is happy using "rec" functor  - If F# added parameterized modules, we would use "module M(args) = ..." measure  - There is no specific reason to reserve this these days, the [<Measure>] attribute suffices volatile - There is no specific reason to reserve this these days, the [<Volatile>] attribute suffices